-But quite soon after they had moved to number 100, the couple came to the conclusion that the house was too small.
+But quite soon after they had moved into number 100, the couple came to the conclusion that the house was too small.
 Escher did not have his own studio and another compelling reason was Jetta’s pregnancy.
 Nearby, at number 94, they found another home that they bought in June 1926.
-However, that too was not finished yet and it took until February 1927 before they could move in.
-But is wa worth the wait.
-The Eschers, with now also son George, lived from that moment in a beautifully situated apartment on the 3rd floor with a private studio for Maurits upstairs.
-The house was called the ‘Casa dei Quatro Venti‘, the House of the Four Winds, because of the winds and the storms that beset the house from all sides.
+However, that was not finished yet either, and it took until February 1927 before they could move in.
+But it was worth the wait.
+The Eschers—now parents to a son, George—lived from that point onwards in a beautifully situated apartment on the third floor with a private studio for Maurits upstairs.
+The house was called the ‘Casa dei Quatro Venti’ (the ‘House of the Four Winds’), because of the winds and the storms that beset the house from all sides**.

 Escher had designed a workbench in the spacious and bright studio, as well as the dining room furniture and a few dressers.
 He had them made by an Italian furniture maker.
 One of his children later recalled that the pieces of furniture were ‘heavy, darkly painted objects’ that had been transported with every move.
 The studio is shown on Hand with Reflecting Sphere along with the work cabinet for prints, the hard couch with bedspread and cushions to prop up against the wall, a large leather armchair with extendable footrest and bookshelves above.